jellyfishing2346/Love-Language-GPT/README.md

 📜 License

-Licensed under MIT – because love should be free and open to all.
+Licensed under [MIT & Bionic-GPT](https://github.com/jellyfishing2346/Love-Language-GPT/blob/20-create-licensemd-files/LICENSE) – because love should be free and open to all.

 💌 Find your multilingual match today! 💌